ted.neward@newardassociates.com | Blog: http://blogs.newardassociates.com | Github: tedneward | LinkedIn: tedneward

 "house" and "home" and the Spanish casa?

-the "love" you feel for pets, family, and spouse?
+the "love" you feel for pets, friends, family, or spouse?

 single entry point